An innovative and successful community contribution to reducing sex offending

 We believe that by helping the core member to develop healthy adult relationships, it is possible to maximise the chances of the core member successfully reintegrating into society and living a “good life”, preventing further harm to children.
 To achieve this, LFF works collaboratively with the statutory agencies, MAPPA and Circles UK the umbrella organisation for CoSA.

-We are currently running two projects, one funded by The Lankelly Chase and Esmee Fairburn Foundations, following an initial Home Office grant, in partnership with the Metropolitan Police Service for deportee sex offenders living in London, and our second, a regional Circles project in collaboration with Staffordshire and West Midlands Probation Trust, Central England Quakers and Heantun Housing.
+We are currently running two projects, one funded by the Esmee Fairburn Foundation (following an initial Home Office grant) in partnership with the Metropolitan Police Service for deportee sex offenders living in London, and our second, a regional Circles project in collaboration with the National Probation Service, Midlands Region, and Central England Quakers.

 What is a Circle?